Upper School (Grades 5-8)

 Our Whole Lives (OWL) Sexuality Education

 Students in sixth through eighth grades learn about sexuality through a learning program called Our Whole Lives (OWL).
 This curriculum provides accurate, age-appropriate information in human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
-A holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, it helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.
+A holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, it helps students clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.

 Getting out in the world is an important feature of the Heilicher curriculum.
 Fifth graders enjoy a Kindness Retreat which builds community.
 They also go to the Walker Museum of Modern Art or to another sculpture park.
 Sixth graders attend an Ethics Retreat in the fall and a four day Northern Minnesota Trip in the late spring.
 There is an over night seventh-grade retreat focusing on peer relationships.
 Eighth graders go to Washington, D.C. in the spring.
 In addition, there are trips which result from social action projects and coursework like a trip to the State Capitol to study democracy in action.